 - 1. Initiate Pediatric Cardiac Arrest Protocol. - 2.
 Evaluate rhythm after 2 minutes of CPR. - 3.
-Epinephrine 1:10,000 0.01 mg/kg IV/IO (Minimum does 0.1mg) (Max single dose: 1mg) every 3-5 minutes as needed. - 4.
+Epinephrine 1:10,000: 0.01 mg/kg IV/IO (Minimum does 0.1mg) (Max single dose: 1mg) every 3-5 minutes as needed. - 4.
 Continue CPR and re-evaluate patient/rhythm every 2 minutes. - 5.
-IV Fluid Therapy 20 mL/kg fluid bolus for suspected hypovolemia. - 6.
-If blood sugar is < 60mg/dL, refer to Pediatric Altered Level of Consciousness Protocol - 7.
-If suspected narcotic ingestion, refer to Pediatric Ingestion/Overdose Protocol. - 8.
-Initiate Paramedic intercept and transport as soon as possible. - 9.
-Contact Medical Control as soon as possible
+IV Fluid Therapy: 20 mL/kg fluid bolus for suspected hypovelemia. - 6.
+If blood sugar is < 60mg/dL, refer to ALOC Protocol - 7.
+If suspected narcotic ingestion, refer to Ingestion/Overdose Protocol. - 8.
+Initiate ALS intercept and transport as soon as possible. - 9.
+Contact Medical Control as soon as possible.

-- 1. Paramedic Care includes all components of A-EMT/EMT-I Care. - 2.
+- 1. ALS Care includes all components of ILS Care. - 2.
 Needle chest decompression for a patient in traumatic cardiac arrest with suspected tension pneumothorax.
 Use a 14ga angiocath 2 inches or less in length.
-Ensure that the specific safety mechanism will allow for the release of air. - 3.
-Sodium Bicarbonate 1 mEq/kg IV/IO for: - a.
-Known Pre-existing hyperkalemia - b.
-Known overdose of tricyclic antidepressants or aspirin. - c.
-Dialysis patients with suspected hyperkalemia - 4.
-May repeat Sodium Bicarbonate every 5 minutes if rhythm persists, with Medical Control order only
+Ensure that the specific safety mechanism will allow for the release of air.

 - Pediatric cardiac arrest is often related to hypoxia and poor ventilation.
 Ensure proper oxygenation and ventilation. - CPR and good BVM are the only procedures needed initially. - Broselow tapes are an effective means to estimate weight.
-Refer to the Memorial EMS protocols for medication doses. - Consider H's, Ts and other reversable causes.
+Refer to the Memorial EMS protocols for medication doses.